 People who have benefits as their only source of income will not be required to make an IPA.
 An assessment will be made based on whether you or not you have at least £20 of disposable income available each month.
 This takes into account paying for your daily living expenses and family bills.

 An IPA is a formal agreement that offers you the opportunity to agree to the repayment scheme.
-If you are unable to agree to the IPA, the bankruptcy trustee may apply for an Income Payment Order (IPO).
-This is an enforced alternative that will not requirement your acceptance and could even lead to the money being taken directly from your earnings each month.
+If you are unable to agree to it, the bankruptcy trustee may apply for an Income Payment Order (IPO).
+This is an enforced alternative that will not require your acceptance and could even lead to the money being taken directly from your earnings each month.

 How are Income Payment Arrangement payments decided?

 Once your bankruptcy has started, a complete review of your financial situation will be carried out by the official receiver.
 This will involve looking at the income you receive and the money you spend, allowing them to see if you have any surplus income left over each month.
 If this is the case, it could be used to pay off some of your debts and the costs involved with administering your bankruptcy.